xfides/smoothScrollTo-concept/README.md

 const navigation = document.querySelector(`.${DOM.nav}`);
 ```
-Now we add event listener to navigation and prevent all the default behavior of clicked link targets in it:
+Next, we add an event listener to the navigation and prevent the default behavior of clicked link targets within it:

 ``` js
 // we can't be sure that navigation element exists, so we need optional chaining